 For Keurig Elite: If the green Auto off light is illuminated, the brewer will turn off two hours after your last brew.
 To disable, press the black Auto off button (the green light will turn off).

 Special Edition and Platinum: To turn off the auto-off feature, press menu twice to enter auto off programming mode.
 Press small cup button (left button) several times until it says “off”.

 If the brewer shuts off in the middle of a brew, please contact Keurig Customer Service.

 If there’s enough water in the water reservoir, the reservoir is placed properly, but you’re still having “add water” issues, try cleaning the reservoir.
 Remove the water reservoir and discard the water.
 Hand wash it with mild soap and non-abrasive cloth and rinse.
 Check and clean the valve at the bottom of the tank and on the machine where the tank goes.
 The valve can sometimes get clogged and this can cause problems.
 Fill the tank again to the MAX fill line (you can use tap, bottled or filtered water, do not use softened water) and return to the unit.
 Make sure to clean both exit needles as well.

 Keurig won’t stop pumping the water

-If you’re Keurig won’t stop pumping the water from the moment you turn it on until you turn it off, you can try this: unplug the machine, remove the reservoir, turn it upside down, shake slightly and tap the bottom few times.
-I know it sounds funny but it often helps.
+If you’re Keurig won’t stop pumping the water from the moment you turn it on until you turn it off, try this fix: unplug the machine, remove the reservoir, turn it upside down, shake slightly and tap the bottom a few times.
+I know it sounds silly but it often helps.
 Descaling your machine can help too.
-If this doesn’t work either, the only option is to call Keurig support at 1.866.901.2739.

 1. plug in the brewer